mem48/geocompr/main.md

 ```

 `filter()` is **dplyr**'s equivalent of base R's `subset()` function.
-It keeps only rows matching given criteria, e.g. only countries with a very high average life expectancy:
+It keeps only rows matching given criteria, e.g., only countries with a very high average of life expectancy:

 ```r